iwasakiSG/NLP_for_finance_accounting_economics/README.md

 # Toy_example
 I am primarily working on application of NLP for finance, accounting, and economics studies.

-We use Financial Phrase Bank provided by Malo and Korhonen (2014) to demonstrate our proposed method. https://huggingface.co/datasets/financial_phrasebank
+We use Financial Phrase Bank provided by Malo and Korhonen et al (2014) to demonstrate our proposed method. https://huggingface.co/datasets/financial_phrasebank